peterdemin/pip-compile-multi/README.rst

 1. Production will not suddenly brake after redeployment because of backward incompatible dependency release.
-2. Whole team will use the same package versions and see the same outcomes.
+2. The whole team will use the same package versions and see the same outcomes.
    No more "works for me" and "I can not reproduce this" [2].
 3. Service still uses most recent versions of packages.
    And fresh means best here.
-4. Dependencies are upgraded when time is suitable for the service, not whenever they are released.
+4. Dependencies are upgraded when the time is suitable for the service, not whenever they are released.
 5. Different environments are separated into different files.
-6. ``*.in`` files are small and manageable, because they store only direct dependencies.
+6. ``*.in`` files are small and manageable because they store only direct dependencies.
 7. ``*.txt`` files are exhaustive and precise (but you don't need to edit them).

 Have a question?
 Need a feature?
 Fill free to open an `issue on GitHub`_.

 [1] That's not really true.
-Some one could re-upload broken package
-    under existing version on PyPI.
+Someone could re-upload broken package under existing version on PyPI.

 [2] Yeah, yeah, there are still a lot of ways to have these problems.